Colorado Eviction Laws

 Notice to Vacate

 For failure to pay rent, the landlord must send a 10-day notice to pay or quit.
-If the tenant does not pay the rent amount owed within 10 days, the landlord can file an eviction lawsuit (also called FED action).
-A landlord who provides notice in the lease that a 10-day notice requirement does not apply to the rental and owns five or fewer single-family homes can shorten the notice period by serving a five-day notice to pay rent or quit.
+If the tenant does not pay the rent owed within 10 days, the landlord can file an eviction lawsuit (also called forcible entry and detainer (FED) action.
+A landlord who provides notice in the lease that a 10-day notice requirement does not apply to the rental and owns five or fewer single-family homes can shorten the notice period by serving a 5-day notice to pay rent or quit per Colorado eviction laws.

 Notice to Comply